eduvpn/documentation/README.md

 # Introduction

-This is the eduVPN documentation repository.
+This is the eduvpn documentation repository.
 You can find documents, scripts and deploy instructions for various deployment scenarios.

 # Features